 Having said that, it can reliably start and run engines up to 120cc’s without issue.
 It also works just as well in small watercraft like jet skis as it does in bikes and ATVs.
 If you don’t need anything super-powered, this little battery might be just what you’re looking for.

-We’ll start things off with this versatile little battery from Chrome.
 It’s a direct replacement for the battery in a lot of motorcycle models, especially Japanese brands like Honda and Kawasaki.
 It’s not too heavy or pricey, either, making it a convenient choice.

 This is a rugged, durable battery that’s ideal for off-roaders.
 It won’t be damaged by even extreme vibration.
 If you’re careful with how you discharge it, it’ll last you for years.
 You can recharge it over 2,000 without failure.